 Impact

-A flaw in the Linux kernel blktrace subsystem uses the per‑CPU helpers __this_cpu_read() and __this_cpu_write() while preemption is enabled.
-These helpers are only safe in scheduler context, and their use in process context triggers a BUG that can lead to a kernel panic.
-This vulnerability does not provide an information disclosure or code execution path; its primary impact is a loss of availability by crashing the kernel.
-The weakness corresponds to data‑structure integrity failure (CWE-820).
+A flaw in the Linux kernel blktrace subsystem occurs when the per‑CPU helpers __this_cpu_read() and __this_cpu_write() are called while preemption is enabled.
+These helpers are only safe in scheduler context, and their use in process context triggers a BUG that can cause a kernel panic.
+Based on the description, we infer that the vulnerability does not provide remote code execution or information disclosure; its primary impact is loss of availability through a crash.
+The weakness corresponds to data‑structure integrity failure (CWE‑820).

 Affected Systems